-How do Muslims respect Tawhid in practice? - Shahadah ( $1^{st}$ pillar of Islam - statement - 'There is no God but Allah and Mohammad is his messenger') This statement is fundamental to becoming a Muslim.
+How do Muslims respect Tawhid in practise? - Shahadah (1st pillar of Islam - statement - 'There is no God but Allah and Mohammad (pbuh) is his messenger') Fundamental to becoming a Muslim is this statement.
 Muslims repeat the statement everyday in their prayers.
 Saying the Shahadah helps Muslims feel part of a community.

-How do Muslims show Muhammad respect in every-day life? - use of peace be upon him after saying his name, their art contains no representations of Allah or Muhammad and it is the custom to make deliberate mistakes in patterns e.g., carpets to demonstrate that no one is perfect apart from Allah.
+How do Muslims show Muhammad (PBUH) respect in every-day life? - use of pbuh - Art and no representations of Allah or Muhammad.
+It is the custom to make deliberate mistakes in patterns e.g., carpets to demonstrate that no one is perfect apart from Allah.

-How do Muslims show respect for the words of God in the Qur'an?
-They treat the Qur'an respectfully by - stand (Rehal) for it, keeping it on a high shelf never on the floor, readinging it and learn it by heart, performing wudu before touching it.
+How do Muslims show respect for the words of God in the Qur'an? - how they treat the Qur'an - stand (Rehal) for it, keep it on a high shelf never on the floor, read it and learn it by heart.
+Performing wudu before touching it.

-What happens during Ramadan when Muslims remember Night of Power?
-They stay up all night and read the Qur'an.
+What happens during Ramadan when Muslims remember Night of power?
+Stay up all night and read Qur'an.